I Did It! I Did It!

 In addition to the camps, the Robert V. and Benjamin G. Miller Fund hosts an annual reunion gathering, the I AM SPECIAL party, initially to celebrate Robert and Benjamin’s birthdays, but the Millers quickly made it an inclusive birthday party to celebrate everyone’s birthday.
 The daytime event draws scores of adults with disabilities and their families for fun and community each spring in April or May.

 The Millers brought the first Night to Shine, by the Tim Tebow Foundation, to the area in 2018.
+Fun Days have been added to the annual events to provide opportunities for the long list of campers waiting to return to Trailways overnight camps.

 TRAIL.WAYS Forward…